sotiraslab/earnest_nmf_tau_staging/README.md

-# Learning flortaucipir patterns with NMF
+# Staging of tau pathology using NMF

-This repository contains public code for Tom's project (applying non-negative matrix factorization to flortaucipir images).
+This repository contains public code for Tom's project (applying non-negative matrix factorization for staging of tau PET data).

 ## Setup